simonsanvil/GetHorarioDeClases/README.md

 ### Use

-0) Download the repository to your PC/Mac from https://github.com/simonsanvil/GetHorarioDeClases.
 1) Run the file "HorarioDeClases_app.py" in your console.
 2) Follow the instruction in the console, the first time you are going to be prompted to introduce your NIA and Aula Global password.
 (This information never leaves your machine)
 3) When required, sign into the Google account you wish to use the app with and accept the app permissions.
 This is only required to do one time.